 Koga says that he created it while thinking about it together with citizens and local groups.
 Here too, we worked with the planners to pick up the voices of the locals and put them into shape.

-Koga says that in recent years, it has become possible to create warm spaces that emphasize comfort.
-It is said that the experience of maternity leave and childcare leave is reflected in concept design.
+Koga says that in recent years she has been able to create warmer spaces that emphasize comfort, and that her experiences of maternity and childcare leave are reflected in concept design.

 Koga “I feel that having a child has given me a new sense of sensibility.
 I keenly felt the need for such a space.

-In the KeiyoGAS Community Terrace project, I think that I was able to make good use of the new sensations I gained from spending time with my children in the space concept design, such as concept design a comfortable place where people can spend time casually and placing more emphasis on well-being. increase"
+In the KeiyoGAS Community Terrace project, I believe that the new sensations I gained from spending time with children were effectively utilized in the spatial concept design, such as concept design a comfortable place where people can spend time casually and placing an emphasis on well-being."

 Social good and well-being initiatives through the creation of spaces in life